joaquinlarroca/pizzajs/mkdocs/docs/functions/general.md

 ```
 !!! info

-    The `loadSound` function is already implemented into the sound class from PizzaJS.
+    The `loadSound` function is already implemented into the sound's classes from PizzaJS.

 | Parameters | Type        | Description                                                                 | Default Value |